 Risks of High Diastolic Blood Pressure

 Another risk associated with high diastolic blood pressure is damage to other vital organs, such as the kidneys.
-The kidneys play a crucial role in regulating blood pressure, and high blood pressure can cause damage to the delicate blood vessels in the kidneys, leading to kidney failure or other kidney problems.
+The kidneys play a crucial role in regulating blood pressure, and high blood pressure can cause damage to their delicate blood vessels, leading to kidney failure or other kidney problems.
+High blood pressure can even damage the blood vessels in the eyes, causing vision problems and even blindness.

 Dementia and blood pressure